BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk9Lab.md

 1. Describe two circumstances in which it would be advantageous to write a script (like bootstrap.sh) to run a command, rather than working with a point-and-click interface.
 2. What Unix command would you use to transfer a file called iamgroot.txt from your local computer to your home directory in Lonestar?
-3. Download your bootstrap results from TACC.
+3. Download your bootstrap results from TACC (or if your run failed, download the example results file, `bootstrapResults.zip` from the [data folder](https://github.com/BioinformaticsSpring2015/BioinformaticsMaterials/tree/master/data).
 Import the tree file (`*tree_bootstrap.txt`) into R and plot it.
 Include your code and comments.
 4. Use the R command `nodelabels(OBJECT$node.label)`, where OBJECT is your bootstrap tree imported in question 3, to plot the bootstrap values.
 What support value do you show for Rat+Mouse?
 Include your code and comments.
 5. Use the R command `data(woodmouse)` to load an alignment from the ape package.
 Construct and plot a distance (neighbor-joining) tree from this dataset.
 Include your code and comments.
 6. Use the R command `data(bird.orders)` to load a dataset from the ape package.
 Reroot the tree with Passeriformes and save the tree to a file named `passroot.tre`.
 Include your code and comments.